-13.0 GDPR
+13.0 DATA PROTECTION

-13.1 We will treat all personal data in line with our obligations under the current data protection regulations and our Privacy Policy.
-Information regarding how all data will be used and the basis for processing your data is provided in our Customer Fair Processing Notice.
+13.1 We will treat all personal data in line with our obligations under the current data protection regulations and our Data Protection Policy.
+Information regarding how data will be used and the basis for processing data is provided in our Customer Fair Processing Notice.